noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

   else if 0 > 1 then true
   else false

+// import it so you dont have to do MyKnownValues.Poop
+// somewhere in the file, import MyKnownValues.*
+// if someVar == Poop ....
+enum MyKnownValues:
+  case Poop, Wipe, Flush

+// enum with parameters, each item has a value enum MyOtherValues(val total: Int): case Daily extends MyOtherValues(total = 24) case Weekly extends MyOtherValues(total = 7)

+// how to use the enum with parameters import MyOtherValues.* def howLong(values: MyOtherValues): Int = values match case daily @ Daily => daily.total case weekly @ Weekly => weekly.total

 // import SomeObj.*
 // ^ at top of file so you can use prop instead of SomeObj.prop object SomeObj {
   val prop: Boolean = true
 }

 // custom types